vesellov/bitdust.docs.old/install.md

 ## Install software dependencies

-Seems like in Ubuntu (probably most other distros) you can install all dependencies in that way:
+Under Ubuntu/Debian, and probably most other distros as well, you can install all dependencies with single command:

         sudo apt-get install git gcc python-dev python-virtualenv

-Optionally, you can also install [miniupnpc](http://miniupnp.tuxfamily.org/) tool if you want BitDust automatically deal with UPnPc configuration of your network router so it can also accept incomming connections from other nodes.:
+Optionally, you can also install [miniupnpc](http://miniupnp.tuxfamily.org/) tool if you want BitDust automatically set up UPnPc configuration of your network router so it can also accept incomming connections from other nodes.:

         sudo apt-get install miniupnpc

-On MacOSX platform you can install requirements in that way:
+On MacOSX platform you can install requirements with that command:

         brew install git python2

-And use pip to get all required packages:
+Then you need to use pip manager to get all required packages:

         pip install --upgrade --user
         pip install --upgrade pip --user